Triangle turntable review – Project Management

 With my attention turning to the tonearm, I noticed the lack of bias compensation and was a little surprised to see the counterweight almost dangling off the end; I would have thought it better designed to be closer to the pivot.

-Although the arm is made of aluminium, in use it felt on the flimsy side of things and there was unacceptable flex in the armrest.
+Although the arm is made of aluminum, in use, it felt on the flimsy side of things, and there was unacceptable flex in the armrest.

-Looking on the bright side, the phono cable is Pro-Ject’s Connect it E, which is far more substantial than the thin, red and white plastic phono-equipped cables I might have expected to see attached to a tonearm like this.
-And it features gold-plated RCA connectors.
-No exotic material is used for the platter though, just MDF with a standard black felt mat.
+Looking on the bright side, the phono cable is Pro-Ject’s Connect it E, which is far more substantial than the thin, red, and white plastic phono-equipped cables I might have expected to see attached to a tonearm like this.
+It features gold-plated RCA connectors.
+No exotic material is used for the platter, though; it is just MDF with a standard black felt mat.

 There’s no switch for selecting 33 or 45 rpm – you have to manually adjust the drive belt – and the power switch is located on the side of the plinth, which does at least preserve the minimalist yet stylish look of the unit.
 Despite this, the basic design and uninspiring tonearm ultimately made the turntable feel like – if you’ll forgive the pun – an unfinished project.